 - Not be edited after the deadline.
 We will be grading the last commit pushed before the deadline.

-In a separate document called team#-supplement.pdf
+In a separate document called team#-supplement.pdf, provide the

 - system diagram, updated to include any changes you made